 Most children with progeria die of complications related to atherosclerosis, including:

-- Problems with the blood vessels that supply the brain (cerebrovascular problems), resulting in stroke
+- Problems with blood vessels that supply the brain (cerebrovascular problems), resulting in stroke

-Other health problems that are frequently associated with aging — such as far-sightedness and Alzheimer's disease — do not develop as part of the course of progeria.
+Other health problems frequently associated with aging — such as arthritis, nearsightedness and increased cancer risk — do not develop as part of the course of progeria.

 - Dorland's Illustrated Medical Dictionary.
 32nd ed.
 Philadelphia, Pa.: W.B.
 Saunders; 2011. http://dorlands.com/index.jsp.
 Accessed Jan.
 29, 2014.

 - Learning about progeria.
 National Human Genome Research Institute. http://www.genome.gov/11007255.
 Accessed Jan.
 29, 2014.